MontiCore/cd4analysis/src/main/grammars/de/monticore/cd4analysis.md

 ```

 The example shows a section of the [CD4ALanguageTeaser][LanguageTeaser]:
-- Definition of two classes `Person` and `Student`
+- It defines two classes `Person` and `Student`.
-- `Person` is an abstract class
+- `Person` is an abstract class.
 - `Student` extends `Person` (like in Java); interfaces would also be
   possible.
-- Classes contain attributes, which have a type and a name
+- Classes contain attributes, which have a type and a name.
-- Available types are basic types (from Java), imported types (like `Date`),
+- Available types are basic types (like in Java), imported types (like `Date`),
-  and predefined forms of generic types (like `List`).
+  and predefined forms of generic types (like `List<.>`).
 - Associations and compositions are defined between two classes,
   can have a name, a navigation information (e.g. `<->`), role names on both
   sides, multiplicities (like `[0..1]`) and certain predefined
   tags/stereotypes (like `{ordered}`).
 - Both, association and compositions can be qualified, for example by
   `[String]`.
-- Packages can be used to structure the model
+- Packages (like in Java) can be used to organize the model.

 Further examples can be found [here][ExampleModels].